DragomirAlin/smarthome/index.md

-## - Smart home🏡
+## Smart home🏡
--Hello 🖐!
+- Hello 🖐!
 My name is Dragomir Alin, I am a recent graduate of Transylvania University, specializing in Telecommunications Technologies and Systems, this was my bachelor's project.

 I developed a miniature smart home, in which I combined software components with hardware.
 In developing the project I used Node.js, websocket, Ionic, Angular, Swagger, MongoDB, Arduino, Python, Raspberry PI 4B, Docker, sensors, NodeMCU ESP8266 modules, RFID module and many other components.